 It’s understandable why dentistry accepted the use of mercury in amalgam 40 years ago, but with the educated and experienced Total Health Dentistry of today, we have superior materials that do not contain mercury to fill teeth .

 Amalgam Consists of:

 - 15% combination of tin, copper and zinc

 Our patients will learn that mercury does leak into their mouths from the fillings, but it’s important not to rush to conclusions when considering to remove mercury fillings.

-Drilling the amalgam fillings will cause all of the mercury vapour to be released, causing the patient, the dentist and any assistants to breathe close to 80% of the mercury into their body.
+Standard drilling of the amalgam fillings will cause all of the mercury vapour to be released, causing the patient, the dentist and any assistants to breathe close to 80% of the mercury into their body.

 - Replacing fillings with BPA-free plastic fillings, porcelain or gold.

 - Working hand in hand with other healthcare professionals such as a Naturopathic Doctor, a Functional Medicine practitioner or other talented and caring individuals.

 Mercury aside, these amalgam fillings often cause teeth to crack.
 This is such a common problem, and if you’re in your middle years, there is a 90% chance you’ve lost at least one tooth or part of a tooth because of a crack caused by a mercury amalgam filling.